Floorp-Projects/Floorp/mobile/android/docs/geckoview/design/save-to-pdf.rst

 -----

-The API and the code that this work would be using are pretty new, currently prefered off in Nightly and could contain implementation bugs.
+The API and the code that this work would be using are pretty new, currently pref'd off in Nightly and could contain implementation bugs.